 Notification of move

-Please note that not all organisations that send you mail will necessarily be informed of your new address.
-If you want to make sure that you get all your mail sent to your new address abroad, you can order fixed-term mail forwarding or notify your new address to all the organisations that you regularly get mail from.
+Please note that your new address will not necessarily be notified to all organisations that send you mail.
+If you want to make sure that you get all your mail to your new address, you can have it forwarded for a fixed period or notify your new address to the organisations that you regularly get mail from.

 Foreigners do not need to notify a stay of less than three months in Finland.

 If your stay in Finland is due to last more than three months but less than 12 months, you must make a notification of a temporary move.
 If you move to Finland from the Nordic countries, you must make your notification of move in person at Digital and Population Services Agency’s service location.

 If staying for more than three months, citizens of non-Nordic EU and EEA countries must register their right of residence with the Finnish Immigration Service.
 You need to have an ID document with you.
 Citizens of non-EU or EEA countries need a visa or residence permit.

 If you reside in Finland temporarily, you do not have a registered municipality of residence in Finland, therefore you do not necessarily have the same rights as persons who live in Finland permanently.
 However, in certain cases you can get a personal identity code (a so-called temporary personal identity code), if you need one for work, for example.
 Read more on the page Personal identity code in Finland.

 If your stay in Finland is intended to be permanent or if it is due to last or has lasted more than 12 months, you must make a notification of a permanent move.
 You make the notification of move in person at the Digital and Population Services Agency’s service location.
 For Nordic citizens, proof of identity is provided by a passport, an official identity card with photo ID indicating citizenship or an equivalent document.